useredsa/odelib/README.md

-# C++ Numerical Solvers for Ordinary Differential Equations
+# ODE Lib - C++ Numerical Solvers for Ordinary Differential Equations

 Welcome to our numerical library for ODEs.
 This repository contains C++ implementations of common ODE numerical methods.